OCA/connector-interfaces/connector_salesforce/README.rst

 Simply choose an Odoo pricelist version and map it with a Currency ISO code available in Salesforce

-Once done it should like this:
+Once done, it should look like this:

 .. image:: doc/media/config_import.png